-Bored cast-in-situ pile foundation may be used by suitable choice of installation methods; covering the method of soil stabilization, that is the use of casing and drilling mud; method of concreting that is tremie and choice of boring tools in order to permit a satisfactory installation of a foundation pile at a given project.
-Detailed knowledge about the subsoil conditions is vital to decide the details of the pile installation technique.
-In this section, we know more about the construction of Pile foundation by Direct Mud Circulation(DMC) method.
+Cast-in-situ bored pile foundation may be used by proper choice of installation methods covering the method of soil stabilization that is the use of casing and drilling mud; method of concreting that is tremie and choice of boring tools that is hydraulic rig or DMC setups in order to permit a satisfactory installation of a foundation pile at a given project.
+Detailed knowledge about the subsoil conditions is vital to deciding the details of the pile installation technique.
+In this section, we learn more about the construction of a Pile foundation by the Direct Mud Circulation(DMC) method.

 Pile Foundation Survey: